 - Protein powder use statistics demonstrated a notable growth rate of 9.8% for non-GMO labeled products in 2019.

-- In 2019, sports protein powders drove the largest demand in the US sports nutrition industry with a market share of 70%.
+- In 2019, sports protein powders drove the most significant demand in the US sports nutrition industry with a market share of 70%.

 - Plant-based protein variants offer great low-calorie options for weight loss.